|Alma Mater:||Miami (Ohio), 1988|

 In his third and final season at Western Boone (1990-91), Schilling led the program to a school record for single-season wins.
 Playing in arguably the most competitive prep conference in the country, Logansport’s basketball program improved each of Schilling’s four seasons.
 In his final two years, his teams won consecutive sectional championships while compiling the most wins at Logansport in more than 20 years.

 Schilling was a four-year starting point guard at Miami University in Ohio from 1985-88.
 He was a two-time captain and, playing alongside Ron Harper, Schilling helped lead the school to a pair of NCAA Tournament berths.
 He was a three-time academic all-conference selection and is still the single-game assist record holder in the Mid-American Conference.
-He also established single-game, season and career assist records at Miami University.
+He also established single-game, season and career assist records at Miami University, records all of which are still standing.

-Schilling, 47, has also co-authored two books – Guard Play, co-authored by Steve Alford, and Five Star Basketball, which was written with Howard Garfinkel.
-A native of Lebanon, Ind., Schilling has three daughters, Christiana, Natalie and Ava, and one son, Edmund Cross (Eddie).
-Schilling and his wife, April, had their first child together (Ava) in June 2013.
+Schilling, 50, has also co-authored two books – Guard Play, co-authored by Steve Alford, and Five Star Basketball, which was written with Howard Garfinkel.
+A native of Lebanon, Ind., Schilling has four daughters, Christiana, Natalie, Ava and Callie, and one son, Edmund Cross (Eddie).
+Schilling and his wife, April, have two daughters – Ava (2) and Callie (born April 2015).